devleaks/TouchPortal-X-Plane-UDP/README.md

 similarly, formula isolates datarefs in framing `{$` and `$}`.
 In a formula, a dataref will be referenced `{$dataref/path/in/simulator$}`.

+The formula may potentially combine several datarefs into a single state value.

-(Note: You cannot use or reference Touch Portal states or values in formula, only dataref values.)
+(Note: You cannot use or reference Touch Portal states or values in formula, only dataref values.
+So using, for example `${value:tp.plugin.xplaneudp.FCUHEADING}` in a formula is not permitted.)

 For exemple, if the dataref `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` gives the barometric pressure in inches of mercury,